hindu-comm/weblogs/manasataramgini/2006/12/2006-12-28_on-darshanas.md

 whether he should flee or try some other trick.
 Then using his mighty yoga ushanA kAvya, that physician of the daityas, became small and went and sat on the tip of rudra’s trident.
-Unable to use his weapon he bent it with his arms to make it into the pinAka bow\!
+Unable to use his weapon he bent it with his arms to make it into the pinAka bow!
 At this point ushanA fell into shiva’s hand, who promptly swallowed him and returned to perform his yoga meditation.
 The bhArgava wandered endlessly in rudra’s stomach and was absorbed into shiva’s body.
 As shiva had shut all his